mdnunez/ERPIQRT/README.md

 # ERPIQRT 0.1.0
 A model-based cognitive neuroscience account of individual differences in cognitive abilities (ERPIQRT).

-**Authors: Anna-Lena Schubert from Heidelberg University, Germany and Michael D. Nunez and Joachim Vandekerckhove from the University of California, Irvine, USA**
+**Authors: Anna-Lena Schubert from Heidelberg University, Germany and Michael D. Nunez and Joachim Vandekerckhove from the University of California, Irvine, USA and Dirk Hagemann from Heidelberg University, Germany**

 ### Research Questions